Xenusion

+Description

 The specimens are not especially well preserved.
 The older specimen is 10 cm or so in length with a narrow, weakly segmented body.
 Assuming it was the posterior section, the specimen was estimated to be part of an animal about 20 cm in length.
 A depression runs up the bottom on all but the rearmost segments.
 There is a slightly bulbous termination, and each segment before that seems to have a single pair of tapering annulated legs similar to the modern onychophoran, but without specialized feet and claws.
 More than 10 body segments were present.
 There is presumably a spine on each body bump and faint transverse parallel striations on the annulations on the legs.
 The legs of what is possibly the foremost segments are either absent or not preserved.
 The head is believed to be missing or poorly preserved.
 Based on a new specimen that shows the anterior section, it possibly had a long narrow proboscis, but this also suggested to be a preservational artefact.

+Classification

-Xenusion has been reinterpreted as an Ediacaran frond animal by Tarlo, and a drawing of that interpretation has been presented by McMenamin.
-In a photograph presented in The Treatise on Invertebrate Paleontology Volume O, the organism's appearance seems to support the original interpretation more.
-Further studies of Xenusiid close the possibility of a Rangeomorphy affinity.
+While Xenusion has also been reinterpreted as an Ediacaran frond animal by Tarlo, as illustrated by McMenamin, this has not been accepted in subsequent works such as The Treatise on Invertebrate Paleontology and other publications.

+The slightly simplified cladogram below is from a paper by Knecht et al. redescribing the lobopodian Palaeocampa anthrax.